! SALE 30% discount - Wildlife Awareness Manual (2nd Edition, 2021)

 The Second Edition of the Wildlife Awareness Manual (WAM) field guide covering the Antarctic Peninsula, South Shetland Islands & South Orkney Islands was published on 31 May 2021.
+NOW 30% OFF for a limited time.

 fulmars, seals), physical features, scientific stations, and protected sites in the Antarctic Peninsula region.
 Photographs illustrate local wildlife species and frequently visited sites.